peterloes/TAMDL/README.md

 Authors: Loës P., Kempenaers B. (2019) [![DOI](https://zenodo.org/badge/210340480.svg)](https://zenodo.org/badge/latestdoi/210340480)

-Platform for Animal Observation and Manipulation
+Platform for animal observation and manipulation.

-An efficient system to monitor animal behaviour in wildlife as well as in laboratory settings
+An efficient system to monitor animal behaviour in wildlife as well as in laboratory settings.

 -	Compatible with different RFID systems and triggers
 -	Low power consumption and specific data collection lead to long lasting collection periods